This article was originally published on Aug. 5, 2015, and was updated on Dec. 3, 2018, and Sept. 11, 2019.

 Editor’s note: Price your domains with confidence.
-With GoDaddy Domain Appraisals, you can get the most accurate and comprehensive domain pricing estimates available.
+With GoDaddy Domain Name Value & Appraisal, you can get the most accurate and comprehensive domain pricing estimates available.
 We use an exclusive algorithm that relies on both machine learning and real market sales data to estimate domain values.
 Best of all?
 It’s free.
-Read all about our Domain Appraisals tool.

 5. Get your domains front and center

 There are many venues to get your domains out in front of the buying public.
 You want to consider a few things: